gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

         * OTHERWISE, ask the user to confirm their reservation and *Wait* for their response

 ## Dialogs
-Let's add **Dialogs** for each piece of reservation state our application is tracking.
+Let's update our code to match this logic.
 Go ahead and fire up Visual Studio and open the GoodEats solution in the Lab 5 *start* directory.

 ### RootDialog
-Let's go ahead and make some updates to our *RootDialog*.
-Go ahead and open the *RootDialog* in Visual Studio and replace everything with the following code:
+Go ahead and open the *RootDialog* in Visual Studio and replace it's contents with the following code:

 ```csharp